 If you like creamer: CoffeeMate has some good options for powdered coffee creamers.
 I also like Laird Superfood Creamers, which are made with all-natural ingredients and flavoured with coconut and cocoa.

-If you like flavoured creamers: The bulk-sized CoffeeMate flavoured creamer (that comes in with a pump) doesn’t need to be refrigerated.
+If you like flavoured creamers: The bulk-sized CoffeeMate Flavoured Creamer 1.5 L doesn’t need to be refrigerated.
 You can pump some creamer into a travel-sized bottle.

 If you like a flavoured kick: Another cream that doesn’t need refrigeration, this is a great option for evening coffee.